sodiboo/niri-flake/docs.md

 A given match rule can match based on one of several fields.
 For a given match rule to "match" a layer surface, it must match on all fields.

 - The `namespace` field, when non-null, is a regular expression.
 It will match a layer surface for which the client has set a namespace that matches the regular expression.

-- The `at_startup` field, when non-null, will match a layer surface based on whether it was opened within the first 60 seconds of niri starting up.
+- The `at-startup` field, when non-null, will match a layer surface based on whether it was opened within the first 60 seconds of niri starting up.
 - If a field is null, it will always match.

 For a given layer rule to match a layer surface, the above logic is employed to determine whether any given match rule matches, and the interactions between the match rules decide whether the layer rule as a whole will match.
 For a given layer rule:

 - A given layer surface is "considered" if any of the match rules in [`layer-rules.*.matches`](#programsnirisettingslayer-rulesmatches) successfully match this layer surface.
 If all of the match rules do not match this layer surface, then that layer surface will never match this layer rule.
 - If [`layer-rules.*.matches`](#programsnirisettingslayer-rulesmatches) contains no match rules, it will match any layer surface and "consider" it for this layer rule.
 - If a given layer surface is "considered" for this layer rule according to the above rules, the selection can be further refined with [`layer-rules.*.excludes`](#programsnirisettingslayer-rulesexcludes).
 If any of the match rules in `excludes` match this layer surface, it will be rejected and this layer rule will not match the given layer surface.

 That is, a given layer rule will apply to a given layer surface if any of the entries in [`layer-rules.*.matches`](#programsnirisettingslayer-rulesmatches) match that layer surface (or there are none), AND none of the entries in [`layer-rules.*.excludes`](#programsnirisettingslayer-rulesexcludes) match that layer surface.